MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/save-event-log.md

 |**Delimiter**|Type the delimiter that you want to use to separate the fields of each entry.|
 |**Create column headings**|Select to save the column header information when saving a set of entries to a file.
 The header information contains metadata such as the field names.|

-### Published Data
+### Published data

- The following table lists the published data items.
+ The following table lists the published data items:

 |Item|Description|
 |----------|-----------------|